Why I did an analysis of the Property Partner website

 Property Partner is an interesting investment platform that makes UK buy-t0-let property barrier to entry very low.
 The 5 year horizon on the shares mean short term uncertainty and issues like Brext are less relevant but time will tell.

-Sign up to Property Partner using this link and get and extra £50 due to their referral promotion.
+Sign up to Property Partner using this link and get a bonus due to their referral promotion.